GoogleCloudPlatform/community/docs/styleguide.md

     **Example**: [Building Scalable and Resilient Apps](https://cloud.google.com/solutions/scalable-and-resilient-apps)

 * **Tutorial**: Walks a user through a real-world, industry-specific, or end-to-end development scenario that uses your product.
-Tutorials teach, "How to do Y in the context of ABC."
+Tutorials teach "how to do Y in the context of ABC."
 Tutorials contain numbered steps that prescribe what to do.
 They can have enough supporting conceptual information, interspersed among the steps, to help the reader understand what they're